VPDC

 • It takes 14 days after getting the second dose of JYNNEOS to get the best immune response against mpox.
 But even getting one dose can provide some protection.

-• The vaccine can be given within 4 days of a possible exposure to mpox, to prevent infection.
+• The vaccine can be given within 4 days of a possible exposure to mpox to help prevent infection.
 However, giving it 4 to 14 days after exposure may still provide some protection or make the symptoms less severe.

 • If someone already has mpox, the vaccine is not recommended as they will continue to have protection.